 The IRS prohibits any type of derivative trading that involves unlimited or indefinite risk, such as issuing short calls or ratio differentials.
 Collectibles such as works of art, carpets, antiques, metals, gems, stamps, coins and alcoholic beverages cannot be held in these accounts.
-The IRS doesn't have a list of “approved investments” for self-managed IRAs, but what it does have is a list of types of investments, transactions, and prohibited situations where you don't want your IRA to participate.
+Silver and Gold IRAs are a popular choice for self-managed IRAs, as they are allowed by the IRS and provide a great way to diversify your retirement portfolio.
 Your total contributions to your IRA and your spouse's IRA cannot exceed your combined taxable income or the annual IRA contribution limit multiplied by two, whichever is less.
 It doesn't matter which spouse earned the income.

 To keep these coins inside an IRA, they must have pure mineral content.
 Nor can they be considered collector coins.
 Since the old Double Eagle and Krugerrands gold coins do not meet these requirements, they are not allowed.
 A prohibited transaction is the misuse of IRA assets by the owner of the IRA, beneficiaries, or a disqualified person.

 IRA investments in other unconventional assets, such as limited liability companies and real estate, risk disqualifying the IRA due to prohibited transaction rules that prohibit self-trading.
 For example, you and your beneficiaries cannot sell or lease properties to your IRA, buy or lease properties from your IRA, use IRA property as a personal residence or office, lend or borrow from your IRA, guarantee a loan to your IRA, pledge IRA assets as collateral for a loan, or provide goods or services to your IRA.
 Conducting prohibited IRA transactions can result in penalties, special taxes, and the loss of IRA status for your assets.
 Using IRA assets to purchase property for personal use is considered a misuse of IRA assets and could result in disqualification from the IRA.

 In addition, our materials can present comparisons between the historical evolution of the prices of a segment of the art market and other classes of investment assets, such as stocks, bonds, real estate and others.